Fair Warning Excerpt

 “Well, I work for an online publication called FairWarning.
-You may not have heard of it but our stories are picked up by newspapers like the Washington Post and the L.A.
-Times all the time.
-We have a first look agreement with NBC News as well.”
+You might not have heard of it but our stories are often picked up by newspapers like the Washington Post and the L.A.
+Times.
+We have a first-look agreement with NBC News as well.”

 I heard her typing on a keyboard and knew she was going to the site.
 It made me think she was smart and nobody’s fool.
 There was silence for a moment as I guessed she was looking at the FairWarning home page.

 “And you’re on here?” she finally said.

 “Yes,” I said.
 “You can click on the link where it says OUR STAFF in that black header and it will take you to our profiles.
 I’m the last one.
 The most recent hire.”

 I heard the click while I was giving directions.
 More silence followed.

 “How old are you?” she asked.
 “You look older than everybody but the owner.”

 “You mean the editor,” I said.
 “Well, I worked with him at the L.A.
 Times and then joined him here after he set it up.”

 “And you’re here in L.A.?”